 The goal of these semi-freestanding designs is to give you the best of both worlds.
 For example, the option to pitch without poles gives you the versatility of a freestanding tent.
 You can still move the tent around when it’s not staked.
 The minimalist pole design gives you some of the weight and space savings of a non-freestanding tent.

+One thing to remember when shopping for tents is that the term semi-freestanding is used pretty inconsistently.
 Oftentimes, retailers consider semi-freestanding tents to be the same as freestanding, even though there is a distinct difference.
-Before you buy, make sure you really know what you’re getting.

 Single Wall Vs Double Wall Tents